EmergentMind/nix-config/docs/installnotes.md

    passwd: password updated successfully
    ```
 5. If needed, note the ip of the target machine. `$ ip a`
-   .
-Generate the required hardware config
-   `# nixos-generate-config`
-   .
-Copy the contents of `/etc/nixos/hardware-configuration.nix` to the appropriate directory in the repo.
-E.g. `hosts/<hostname>/hardware-configuration.nix`
+7. This step should be optional.
+If we're installing the config right away, the basic root password we set up for install will get wiped out during build.

-6. From the source machine, copy the ssh pub key you will use for installation and deployment the target machine.
+From the source machine, copy the ssh pub key you will use for installation and deployment on the target machine.
 If an unattended install is required, this ssh key pair should not require presence or passphrase.
 Depending on how the host is configured during install and/or rebuild however, this key could be intentionally wiped out in favor of an "everyday" key that requires presence of some sort.
    `ssh-copy-id -i path/to/key.pub root@<target ip>`
-7. From the source machine, set up host keys and secrets access for the target:
+8. From the source machine, set up host keys and secrets access for the target:

    1. In the nix-secrets repo, generate a host ssh host key, and leave the passphrase empty.
 Replace `guppy` in the example below with whatever you intend to name the target machine via the config.